mennodejong1986/SambaR/README.md

 UPDATE 17-11-2023

-A bug in the function for relatedness calculations made that SambaR could mark the wrong individuals pairs as closely related.
+A bug in the function for relatedness calculations made that SambaR could mark the wrong pair of individuals as closely related.
 This bug has been fixed in SambaR version 1.10.

 ## How to cite SambaR